 Many of the biotechs we are working with are researching hard-to-treat diseases.
-Given the shift we’ve seen in the past few years of more drug approvals coming from companies that fall outside of the top pharma companies, I believe our digital engagement platform is well suited to tackle the challenges biotechs face with site engagement and communication of essential study guidance.
+Given the shift we’ve seen in the past few years of more drug approvals coming from companies that fall outside of the top pharma companies, I believe Teckro is well suited to tackle the challenges biotechs face with site engagement and communication of essential study guidance.

 Here are just a few examples of how we are supporting biotechs to run speedier, cost efficient, high-quality trials:

 - Correct protocol for sites: The last thing a biotech needs is to worry about is whether sites have the right version of the protocol.
 With Teckro, study teams can distribute the protocol and also manage versions or updates digitally.
 This saves time and money compared with paper-based methods still used in the industry.

 - Proactively sending clarifications: Updates, notifications and clarifications should be triggered to help sites as quickly as possible.
 This is where user search terms give our biotech customers visibility into questions their sites have.
 For example, during the COVID-19 pandemic, user search terms alerted study teams to the need to release COVID notifications to all sites because of the widespread search activity related to COVID.
 With Teckro, study teams can also send out the communication and track results.